-When we get back and put the beer on ice beside the house, I see that Jim and his band has arrived.
-He’s pleased that the Bags are there, he believes, to hear his band.
+When we get back and put the beer on ice beside the house, I see that Jim and his band have arrived.
+He is pleased that the Bags are there, he believes, to hear his band.
 When he sees Nicky, he gets concerned.
-I ran over and assured him we had all come to make their party a success.
+I run over and assure him we’re all here to make his party gig a success.

 “Hate works to make a party spectacular.
 All energy is good.”

-“Alice says you beat up a surfer at the beach,” his eyes glow with admiration.
+“Alice says you beat up a surfer at the beach,” Jim’s eyes glow with admiration.

 “Not really.
 I just stole his waves and when he confronted us at Wimpy’s, we all ran.”